ztyyLV/web-twain-docs/faq/error-message-user-cancelled-the-operation.md

 To avoid issues using the WIA driver, please use the manufacturer supplied TWAIN driver.

 > **If you want to continue with WIA driver:**
 _You can ignore the error message since it won't affect the actual usage.
-Dynamic Web TWAIN will officially support WIA driver before the end of the second quarter of 2023._
+Dynamic Web TWAIN will officially support WIA driver in the coming release._